barrie-cork/thesis-swarm/project_docs/UI_by_feature/searchStrategy.md

-# Search Strategy Builder Feature: UX and UI Implementation Plan
+# Search Strategy Page Feature: UX and UI Implementation Plan

+---
+**Phase:** Both (Core functionality in Phase 1, advanced query building in Phase 2)
+---

 ## Overview

-The Search Strategy Builder feature enables researchers to create, refine, and execute structured search strategies for systematic reviews.
-This implementation plan outlines a comprehensive approach for building an intuitive, powerful interface that guides users through the process of constructing effective search queries using the PIC (Population, Interest, Context) framework whilst providing immediate feedback and query previews.
+The `Search Strategy Page` enables researchers to create, refine, and manage structured search strategies for `SearchSession` entities.
+This page is accessed from the Review Manager Dashboard when creating a new review or accessing a draft review.
+This plan outlines the UI/UX for constructing effective search queries using the PIC framework, configuring search parameters, and initiating search execution.

 ## Core Requirements